nicoboou/spacecraft_collision_avoidance/doc/research_questions.md

 $$b_{t+1} = T \cdot b_t \cdot O_o$$

 This equation updates the belief state $b_t$ by taking the current belief state, multiplying it by the transition matrix $T$ to account for the effect of the action $a_t$, and then multiplying it by the observation matrix $O_o$ to account for the effect of the observation $o_t$.
-This produces a new belief state $b_{t+1}$ that reflects the updated estimate of the underlying state of the world based on the action taken and the observation received at timestep $t$.
+This produces a new belief state $b_{t+1}$ that reflects the updated estimate of the underlying state of the world based on the action taken and the observation received at timestep $t$